 The unusually high concentrations of some elements in the otoliths likely reflects a heavily polluted environment as it is known that in India there continues to be concerns around pollution of waterways (Sengupta 2006).
 The Yamuna river is very polluted due to many cities lying on its bank and pouring sewage and other industrial effluents directly into the river.
 For this reason, the Yamuna river is recognized as one of the most polluted in the world (Bhardwaj et al., 2017).
 Our fish from the Agra site were located on the Yamuna river and their otoliths are reflective of the heavily polluted state with high concentrations of many elements, particularly heavy metals.
 It should be noted that fish at the Agra site were also bigger than the other sites (Table S1) but as we used whole otolith elemental composition and controlled for length in the shape analysis, the comparison of differences remains valid as there were very large differences between all three sites, particularly in the elemental composition of the otoliths.
-The random forest classification analysis based upon otolith shape also supports the lack of size driven bias with the Agra site containing the largest fish (and otoliths) having more classification errors than Lucknow which had similar-sized fish to Narora.
+There were variations many elements which contributed to the multivariate differences discussed in the current paper and the drivers behind the specific elemental differences, whether natural or potential pollution present the opportunity for future study.

 4.3 Conclusion

-This study has successfully demonstrated the use of multivariate generalised linear models with otolith data by discriminating populations of C. striata in India based upon otolith chemistry and otolith shape data.
-These results suggest that management of this species should occur at a regional scale.
-This method (and code provided with this paper) is highly flexible and has the potential to be applied to many ecological questions using multivariate otolith data.
+This study has successfully demonstrated the use of multivariate generalised linear models with otolith data by identifying differences between three sites in India based upon C. striata otolith chemistry and otolith shape data.
+These results suggest that further research into potential demographic differences in now necessary which then call for the recognition of different stocks of C. striata.
+The MGLM method (and code provided with this paper) is highly flexible and has the potential to be applied to many ecological questions using multivariate otolith data.

 Author Contributions